plancomps/CBS-beta/CBS-beta/Languages-beta/SIMPLE/index.md

+---
+layout: default
+title: SIMPLE
+parent: Languages-beta
+nav_order: 3
+---

 SIMPLE
 ======

 Grigore Rosu and Traian Florin Serbanuta gave a definition of [SIMPLE in the K framework].
 They wrote:

 > SIMPLE is intended to be a pedagogical and research language that captures
 > the essence of the imperative programming paradigm, extended with several
 > features often encountered in imperative languages.

 SIMPLE is a somewhat larger imperative language than IMP.
 Its CBS illustrates further features of the framework.
 The start of the specification of SIMPLE in